Grant Richards (London, UK)

-In a July 3, 1903 copy of T.P.’s Weekly Grant Richards described the goals of the newly issued World’s Classics series:
+In q July 3, 1903, edition of T.P.’s Weekly Grant Richards described the goals of the newly issued World’s Classics series:

 In 1905, when unable to continue the costly effort involved in publishing a significant reprint series, Richards sold the series to the Oxford University Press at the time under the leadership of Henry Frowde.
 At the Oxford University Press, the series expanded to 900 titles by 1979 and several sub-series (World’s Classics Galaxy Editions, Double/Omnibus volumes) were issued.
 The series was redesigned and reissued in paperback and some hardcover editions in the 1980s.

-The World’s Classics: A Library within a Library: overview of a largely complete collection of World’s Classics titles.
+The World’s Classics: A Library within a Library: an overview of a largely complete collection of World’s Classics titles.